MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 ![Assign a policy to a user in the Teams admin center.](media/assign-policy-user.png)

 > [!NOTE]
 > To unassign a specialized policy from a user, you can set each policy to **Global (Org-wide default)**.
-You can also remove policy assignments in bulk for all assigned users directly assigned to a custom policy.
+You can also remove policy assignments in bulk for all users directly assigned to a policy.
 To learn more, read [Unassign policies in bulk](#unassign-policies-in-bulk).

 You can also do the following to assign a policy to a user: